zhiqu22/zhiqu22.github.io/_pages/about.md

 <summary id="about_me"><span class="summary-heading">About Me</span></summary>
 I am a third-year Ph.D. student at [Nara Institute of Science and Technology](https://www.naist.jp/) (NAIST), supervised by [Prof. Taro Watanabe](https://sites.google.com/site/tarowtnb).
+The expected graduation date is March 2026.
 I am also an intern at [National Institute of Information and Communic-ations Technology](https://www.nict.go.jp/) (NICT), Japan, where I am mentored by [Associate Prof. Chenchen Ding](https://att-astrec.nict.go.jp/member/ding/).
+From October 2025, I will officially work for NICT as a technical researcher.
 I maintain a broad interest in Natural Language Processing (NLP) in general.
 My main research focuses on Machine Translation, particularly in Multilingual settings.